 The consensus among floating yogis is generally for an inflatable paddle board as per the softer landing pad.

-The Lotus YSUP Inflatable Board by Advanced Elements is highly regarded and its features fulfill our wish-list.
+The Peak Yoga Inflatable Board is highly regarded and its features fulfill our wish-list.

 Anywhere you were already planning on fishing, you can also do it on your SUP.
 You will even find that there is a benefit, compared to kayak fishing, of being in the standing position and having a high vantage point from which to spot your prey.